rombie/contrail-controller/specs/bgp_mvpn.md

 This route is originated when ever Type-6/Type-7 Customer Join routes are received and replicated in vrf.mvpn.0 (at the ingress).
-Origination of this route in control-node is not required for Phase 1.
+Origination of this route in control-node is not required for Phase I.

 ## 4.11 Type-4 PMSI Tunnel advertisement from egress (Leaf AD)